Abortion

 The bill also draws right from the Project 2025 playbook.
 It codifies into law an expanded version of the global “gag rule”—which disingenuously purports to restrict U.S. funding for abortion but which actually restricts the services and advocacy that local governments, private donors, and other governments can do.
 It makes foreign assistance less effective, restricting those organizations working on things like tuberculosis and malaria from accepting U.S. funding if even they use one penny of their own funding to provide information or care that the United States disagrees with, disproportionately impacting young and rural people abroad.
 That’s not very small government of us.

-Some of these ideas are nothing new: The global gag rule is about to turn 40.
+Some of these ideas are nothing new: The global gag rule turned 40.
 First implemented following the 1984 International Conference on Population in Mexico City by President Ronald Reagan, we know conservatives are not bluffing on this as we’ve already witnessed them shifting tides in this direction through the PEPFAR reauthorization debacle, where conservative lawmakers refused to sign off on a continuation of global HIV/AIDS programs for the next five years without extracting a reimposition of the Trump-expanded global gag rule on them, under the false pretext that these funds are used to support abortion, despite all evidence to the contrary.
 They will stop at nothing to control how other countries implement their health programming—at the risk of fully grown human lives.

 But they’re not just targeting funding bills.
 In January, Sen. Mike Lee (R-UT) introduced a bill to expand the existing Helms Amendment.
 The amendment already imposes enormous restrictions on what U.S. foreign assistance can fund and makes us the only country to impose restrictions on other countries’ health-care systems.